Sparse Partially Collapsed MCMC for Parallel Inference in Topic Models: Partially Collapsed sampling for topic models

 \subsection{The sparse partially collapsed Gibbs sampler}

-The sampling of $\mathbf{z}\vert\Phi$ in the basic partially collapsed Gibbs sampler is of complexity $O(K)$ per topic indicator, making the sampling time linear in the number of topics.
-We propose a sparse partially collapsed Gibbs sampler (PC-LDA) that is based on several improvements.
+The sampling of $p(\mathbf{z}|\Phi)$ in the basic partially collapsed Gibbs sampler is of complexity $O(K)$ per topic indicator, making the sampling time linear in the number of topics.
+We propose a sparse partially collapsed Gibbs sampler (PC-LDA) with several improvements of the sampling algorithm.